openEOPlatform/documentation/usecases/no2-monitoring/index.md

 If you want to smoothen the values to get rid of noise for example, we can run a moving average over a certain amount of days over the temporal dimension.
 If you want to work on the raw values, you can also omit this step.
+The `moving_average_window` variable specifies the smoothing in number of days.
-You can choose the value of the `moving_average_window` variable, but it needs to be at least 3 and an odd integer.
+You can choose it freely, but it needs to be an odd integer >= 3.
-In the example below we chose 31 for a full month.
+In the example below 31 was chosen to smooth the timeseries with a moving average of a full month.

 <CodeSwitcher :languages="{py: 'Python', js: 'JavaScript', r: 'R'}">
 <template v-slot:py>